alexisbellido/demo-app/README.rst

 This is a Django application with solutions to some exercises.

-It's not packaged as a distributable Python package so simply copy the directory where this README file is into a working Django project and add the following to INSTALLED_APPS:
+It's not packaged as a distributable Python package so you install it by simply copying the directory where this README file resides into a working Django project, add the following to INSTALLED_APPS:

 .. code-block:: bash

   'demo.apps.DemoConfig',

-And add the following to your project's URLConf.
+and add the following line to your project's URLConf:

 .. code-block:: bash